kecbigmt/docgent/docs/memory-bank/activeContext.md

    - Updated the `ProposalGenerateUsecase` to use the ResponseFormatter
    - Updated the service providers to create formatters

+3. **Improved Test Coverage**: Enhanced unit tests for the ResponseFormatter integration:
+   - Added argument verification in `AttemptCompleteHandler_Handle` tests to ensure the correct `AttemptComplete` object is passed to the formatter
+   - Updated `ConversationUsecase`, `ProposalRefineUsecase`, and `ProposalGenerateUsecase` tests to verify the arguments passed to the formatter
+   - Fixed compatibility issues between expected and actual objects in tests by using `nil` for empty source arrays

-3. **Autonomous Agent Behavior**: Instead of following a fixed workflow for RAG-based question answering, the agent now has more autonomy to determine its behavior, similar to the document creation process.
+4. **Autonomous Agent Behavior**: Instead of following a fixed workflow for RAG-based question answering, the agent now has more autonomy to determine its behavior, similar to the document creation process.

-4. **Conversation Management**: Replaced the dedicated `QuestionAnswerUsecase` with a more general `ConversationUsecase` that can handle various types of interactions and maintain conversation history.
+5. **Conversation Management**: Replaced the dedicated `QuestionAnswerUsecase` with a more general `ConversationUsecase` that can handle various types of interactions and maintain conversation history.

-5. **Enhanced History Retrieval**: Updated both GitHub and Slack conversation services to return structured conversation history and include user mention checks.
+6. **Enhanced History Retrieval**: Updated both GitHub and Slack conversation services to return structured conversation history and include user mention checks.

 ## Next Steps